 Cons of using an online estate agent

-- Lack of local knowledge: even online agents with regional reps could struggle to compete with a high street agent who knows your neighbourhood and its property market inside out.
+- Lack of local knowledge: even online agents with regional reps could struggle to compete with a high-street agent who knows your neighbourhood and its property market inside out.

 - Paying up front: if you opt for this type of package, you won't be paying on results.
 In fact, you'll have to pay even if that company doesn't end up selling your house.

-Find out more: to find out more about traditional estate agents, see our guide to high street estate agents
+Find out more: to find out more about traditional estate agents, see our guide to high-street estate agents.

 Should I use an online estate agent?

-If you think you know the local property market well and would be comfortable showing buyers around your home, then using an online estate agent could present good value.
+If you think your property will sell relatively easily and you'd be comfortable showing buyers around your home, then using an online estate agent could present good value.

-However, if you’re stretched for time or would prefer more tailored support and advice, you may be better off using a high street agent.
+However, if you’re stretched for time or would prefer more tailored support and advice, you may be better off using a high-street agent.

-Find out more: read our guide to setting the right asking price for your property
+- Find out more: read our guide to setting the right asking price for your property.